revgum/demo-ts/README.md

 # Local development

 ## Setup
-- Install Podman, Podman Desktop and make sure the "Compose" extension is active.
+- (Windows) Install Podman, Podman Desktop and make sure the "Compose" extension is active.
+- (Not Windows) Install podman and docker-compose

 ## Running the full stack
 The Makefile includes a target to launch the full stack (infrastructure, services) in `development` mode.
 In general, running `make` is the recommended way to build and launch a fresh stack everytime.